ZamfirAndreiPaul/SmartFit/README.md

 # SmartFit
-SmartFit is a project for faculty
+SmartFit is a project for university

 It was made with the help of PHP, JavaScript, JQuery, HTML, CSS, MySQL